sanniruo/locuszoomplot/README.md

 --proteinCodingOnly	Whether to print only protein-coding genes.
 The default is TRUE. (optional)

--h Show this help message and exit
+--help Show this help message and exit